Medical School / Health Professions

 Academic record: Do your grades reflect academic excellence, rigorous coursework, upward trends and overcoming obstacles?
 Schools will look at coursework loads (ideally > 15 credits per semester), how many upper-division courses you took, whether you pursued an honor’s thesis, as well as a year-to-year GPA trend (rising is better than falling).
 All of these factors will be considered in your own academic context, including the size of your home community and high school, your high school class rank, your parents’ educational background and non-academic activities which required extended time-commitment, such as employment, athletics, band, leadership in an organization, etc. Doing well at SU when coming from a less rigorous high school or being among the first in your family to have attended college, for example, may make your accomplishments shine even more.

-Standardized test scores: The Medical College Admission Test (MCAT) is a computerized standardized examination designed to assess problem solving, critical thinking, and writing skills in addition to the examinee’s knowledge of science concepts and principles prerequisite to the study of medicine.
-Scores are currently reported in each of the following areas: Verbal Reasoning, Physical Sciences, Writing Sample, and Biological Sciences.
-In 2015, a new version of the MCAT will place more emphasis on social and behavioral sciences.
-The current test takes just over five hours including breaks and contains three multiple-choice sections, each graded on a 15-point scale, and two essays.
-The MCAT is offered approximately 22 times throughout the year at hundreds of test sites.
+The MCAT is offered approximately 20 times throughout the year at hundreds of test sites.
 The latest you should plan to take these tests is in the spring of your junior year of college, so that you can apply (and interview) early.
 You can register for your desired test date beginning 12 weeks in advance.
+Popular test dates fill up quickly - be sure to sign up for your slot as soon as registration opens.
 Never take the actual MCAT for practice.
 Most students also take an MCAT preparation course.
 See the Pre-Medical Resources section below for more information.

 Not only will schools consider your MCAT and MCAT subtest scores, they will review your SAT/ACT scores as well.
 A rising trend in standardized test scores is helpful.